-Data Type is the core character of any variable, the data type represents what is the type of value we can store in the variable and what is the limit or the range of values which can be stored in the variable, data types are built-in VBA and user or developer needs to be aware which type of value can be stored in which data type.
+Data type is the core character of any variable, it represents what is the type of value we can store in the variable and what is the limit or the range of values which can be stored in the variable, data types are built-in VBA and user or developer needs to be aware which type of value can be stored in which data type.
 Data types assign to variables tells the compiler storage size of the variable.

 In VBA we have two types of data types i.e. numeric and non-numeric.

 Before we assign any data type, first we need to declare the variable name.
-Variable is a name which holds the value through assigned data type.
+Variable is a name that holds the value through the assigned data type.
 While giving a name to the variable we need to keep in mind a few things.

 We can define the variable in two ways.
 One is “Implicitly” and another one is “Explicitly”.

-- Implicit way of defining a variable is without using the word “DIM” and data type to it.
+- The implicit way of defining a variable is without using the word “DIM” and data type to it.
 For example, MyValue = 500 is the implicit way of declaring a variable.

-- Explicit way of defining a variable is with the word “DIM” and data type associated with it.
+- An explicit way of defining a variable is with the word “DIM” and the data type associated with it.
 For example Dim MyValue as Integer.